yutre021/DevOps/README.md

 ![Melhorias do Produto e Ciclos de Lançamento, image from DataCamp](src/product_dev.png)

-This document explains the concept of continuous product improvement driven by customer feedback across iterative release cycles, as illustrated in the provided image.
+This document explains the concept of continuous product improvement driven by customer feedback across iterative release cycles.
 It highlights how a Minimum Viable Product (MVP) acts as the starting point for this ongoing enhancement process, particularly within a DevOps context.

 ---